yugabyte/yugabyte-db/docs/content/latest/faq/general.md

 ### Built-in enterprise features

-- Starting [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/), YugabyteDB is the only open-source distributed SQL database to have built-in enterprise features such as Distributed Backups, Data Encryption, and Read Replicas.
-Upcoming features such as [Change Data Capture](../architecture/cdc-architecture/) and [2 Data Center Deployments](../architecture/2dc-deployments/) are also included in open source.
+- Starting in [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/), YugabyteDB is the only open-source distributed SQL database to have built-in enterprise features such as Distributed Backups, Data Encryption, and Read Replicas.
+Upcoming features such as [Change Data Capture (CDC)](../../architecture/cdc-architecture/) and [2 Data Center Deployments](../../architecture/2dc-deployments/) are also included in open source.

 ## What client APIs are supported by YugabyteDB?